Exams & Services

 We are licensed to diagnose and manage virtually all eye diseases discovered in a comprehensive eye exam.
 In the event we feel additional management of the eye disease is required, we will make the appropriate referral to the specialist.
 Eye diseases may include the following:

-• Glaucoma is an eye disease, in most cases painless, which causes progressive damage to the optic nerve (a complex nerve bundle which transmits visual impulses to the brain).
+• Glaucoma is an eye disease, in most cases painless, which causes progressive damage to the optic nerve (a complex nerve bundle that transmits visual impulses to the brain).
 It is often associated with elevated intraocular pressure.
-Left untreated, glaucoma can lead to permanent loss of sight including total blindness.
+Left untreated, glaucoma can lead to permanent loss of sight, including total blindness.
 Because visual field loss usually begins in mid-periphery, the condition often goes undetected by patients until advanced damage has occurred.
 The treatment of glaucoma is typically managed with pressure-lowering eye drops.
 In more advanced or resistant cases, surgery is sometimes necessary.
 During your comprehensive annual exam, we will perform various tests to detect glaucoma.
 Once diagnosed, we will determine the best treatment plan for you to ensure you maintain your precious sight for life.

-• cataract is a clouding of the eye’s crystalline lens.
+• A cataract is a clouding of the eye’s crystalline lens.
 The lens is composed mostly of water with protein cell layers specially arranged to maintain clarity and transparency.
 A healthy lens guarantees maximum transmission of light to the retina.
-As we age, protein in the lens tends to become denatured leading to opacification.
+As we age, protein in the lens tends to become denatured, leading to opacification.
 This clouding of the lens is called a cataract.
-Over time cataracts typically progress to point where surgery must be considered to restore vision.
+Over time, cataracts typically progress to the point where surgery must be considered to restore vision.
 Cataracts are diagnosed during annual comprehensive eye examinations.
 Modern cataract surgery offers many hi-tech options for treatment.
 By evaluating your visual needs and the density of the cataract, we will determine your need for cataract surgery and what technology should be considered.

 Urgent Eye Care Needs

 We provide care for emergency patients with red or painful eyes, sudden changes in vision or vision loss, flashes of light, or foreign bodies.
 It is important to schedule an urgent care exam with us as soon as you notice any of these symptoms.
 Early treatment may prevent permanent vision loss.
-For after hours emergencies, please call 949-545-8431.
+For after-hours emergencies, please call (949) 545-8431.
 In the event you cannot reach someone promptly, please call 911.